About Laura Onken

 Prior to joining Freshfields, Laura was an attorney at the Federal Trade Commission’s Mergers III Division, where she represented the Commission in antitrust merger and conduct investigations in all aspects of the investigatory discovery process, including leading outside economic experts.

-- Advising a US industrial manufacturer in an FTC Section 5 investigation of alleged anticompetitive co-ordination among US suppliers.
+- A US industrial manufacturer in an FTC Section 5 investigation of alleged anticompetitive co-ordination among US suppliers.

 - JD, Georgetown University Law Center 2012.